So, you are seeing too many no-shows or patients missing their scheduled appointments in your practice. Here are some things to consider...

 - You might want to consider adding some no-show fee language to your messages like this:

-"Please be aware that we have a $__ fee if you miss your appointment or don't give us at least 24 hours on a cancellation."
+"Please be aware that we have a $__ fee if you miss your appointment or don't give us at least 24 hours notice on a cancellation."

 Make sure the no-show policy is on your new patient intake forms.

-- THREE-STRIKES POLICY: You might also want to post that no-show policy at your front desk in bold letters in English and Spanish.You could further strengthen the policy with a "3-Strikes and your Out" policy -- if you miss more than 3 appointments in 12 months you will be discharged from the practice.
+- THREE-STRIKES POLICY: You might also want to post that no-show policy at your front desk in bold letters in English and Spanish.You could further strengthen the policy with a "3-Strikes and You Are Out" policy -- if you miss more than 3 appointments in 12 months you will be discharged from the practice.